Skip to main content

 Written by Sleeper HQ

-First time trying to create a new league?
-Brand new to fantasy football or Sleeper?
-Or perhaps, just trying to create an additional league for testing purposes?
+First time creating a league?
+New to fantasy football or Sleeper?
+Or just setting up a league to test things out?

 You've come to the right place!

-On top of that, we also support Auction and Best Ball leagues!
+We also support Auction and Best Ball formats.

 Redraft